Babar, Abdullah And Shaheen Achieve Career-high Test Rankings - UrduPoint

 Babar, Abdullah And Shaheen Achieve Career-high Test Rankings

-Pakistan achieved their second highest run-chase when they scored 344 for six with Babar contributing 119 and 55, while Abdullah scoring 13 and a magnificent 160 not out, said the information made a available here on Wednesday by the Pakistan Cricket board.
+Pakistan achieved their second highest run-chase when they scored 344 for six with Babar contributing 119 and 55, while Abdullah scoring 13 and a magnificent 160 not out.

 In recognition of these performances, Babar has moved up one place to third in the latest ICC Men’s Player Rankings for Test Batters and is now the only player in international cricket to feature in the top-three across all formats, while Abdullah has vaulted 23 places to break into the top-20 for the first time in 16th position.